rahuls321/CS776-Deep-Learning-for-CV/ReadMe.md

 File size is so big so I'm providing the drive link of saved weights https://drive.google.com/drive/folders/1RjkzPHDjt54HvwchMHNBhQXU6EM-rXuh?usp=sharing.
 Download all the feat_vectors and put it in the feat_vector folder and pass the feat_vector folder path and done.

 ### ./run.sh -- this will generate all the results in the out_folder.
-### Incase you face any issue in running the code, just let me know here - rahulkumar21@iitk.ac.in or whatsapp @ 7761937143